allthingslinux/tux/docs/content/developer/best-practices/logging.md

 Tux uses loguru for all logging, configured centrally in `src/tux/core/logging.py`.
 This setup provides a single global logger that's ready to use—just import and start logging.
 The configuration handles environment-based log levels, intercepts third-party library logs, and formats output for easy reading.

-The logger is pre-configured when Tux starts.
+The logger is configured automatically when Tux starts.
+Logging is initialized in the CLI start script (`scripts/tux/start.py`) before any other code runs, ensuring all log statements respect the configured level.

+As a defensive fallback, logging is also configured in `TuxApp.start()` before Sentry initialization.
 You don't need to configure it yourself—just import `logger` from loguru and use it.

 The configuration automatically routes logs from Discord.py, SQLAlchemy, httpx, and other libraries through loguru, giving you consistent log formatting across your entire application.